Piero Sansalvadore: First World War and inter-war period

 Soon after he arrived in England Sansalvadore found a house and studio in London, on Peel Street in Notting Hill Gate, and lived there for the rest of his life.
 After seeing Segovia play at the Wigmore Hall he learned to play the guitar and started to collect instruments.
 He was a member of the Philharmonic Society of Guitarists.

 Second World War and post-war period

-During the Second World War Sansalvadore joined the B.B.C. and worked in the Italian Section, which broadcast recordings of him playing the guitar.
+During the Second World War Sansalvadore joined the BBC and worked in the Italian Section, which broadcast recordings of him playing the guitar.
 During the war he became a naturalised British citizen.
 After the war Sansalvadore held exhibitions of views of London and the Cinque Ports at the Parsons Gallery in London in 1951 and 1953.
 The pictures sold in 1953 were for the benefit of the Save the Children Fund.

 Death

 Piero Sansalvadore died suddenly of a heart attack in July 1955 during a visit to Turin to arrange an exhibition of his work.